dstroppa/amazon-polly-metahumans/README.md

 In order for this Unreal Engine project to interact with the Amazon Polly service, you must provide it with AWS credentials that allow access to that service.
 The easiest way to generate these credentials is to create a new AWS Identity Access & Management (IAM) user in your AWS account.

-Create a new IAM user and assign to it the permissions policy named *"AmazonPollyReadOnlyAccess"*.
+Create a new IAM user and assign to it the permissions policies named *"AmazonPollyReadOnlyAccess"* and *"AmazonLexRunBotsOnly "*.
 Although the name you give this user is not important, we suggest naming it "MetaHumans Sample" or something equally distinctive.
 Be sure to save the **Access Key ID** and the **Secret Access Key** that are generated during the user creation process.
 You'll need them later.

 > 💡 **Tip:** For more help, see ["Creating an IAM user in your AWS account"](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the AWS IAM documentation.